JOHN WILLIAM FLOWER 1885–1962

 Occupation: bricklayer heavy work

-Household: living with wife Kate and daughter Anna, shop assistant grocery
+Household: living with wife Kate and daughter Annie, shop assistant grocery

 Reasons for inclusion on Radcliffe on Trent Roll of Honour